kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 - **DNS Providers**
 - **DNS Entries**

-### Easier resources creation
+### Easier resource creation

-Kyma Dashboard also allows you to easily create new resources.
-You can create these resources directly in the UI by going to the appropriate resource view in the left navigation panel:
+Kyma Dashboard also allows you to easily create new resources:

 - Roles
 - Role Bindings